Healthdirect Free Australian health advice you can count on.

 Palliative care

-Palliative care services can include:
+Palliative care services can help with:

-• pain management services
+• pain management

-• referral to home help and financial support
+• home help and financial support

-• access to resources such as equipment hire for home care
+• equipment hire for home care

 End-of-life care

 End-of-life care may be given in different settings depending on your circumstances.
-You might like to think about where you want to be cared for at the end of life.
+You might like to think about where you want to be cared for at the end of your life.

-Possible options might include:
+Possible choices might include:

-The choice of where to be cared for at the end of life depends on the person.
-There are advantages and disadvantages to each option.
 You might also change your mind as your illness progresses.
-Your palliative care team can give you information and advice about which options are practical in your situation.
+Your palliative care team can give you information and advice about which choices are practical in your situation.

 Who will be involved in my care?